OriOri-CCP7/oriori/README.md

 ### DATABASE_URL

+The `DATABASE_URL` consist of `YOUR_USERNAME`, `YOUR_PASS` and `YOUR_DB_NAME` variables, each required to be replaced with your respective `username`, `password` and `database name` in `postgresql`.

 ```
 DATABASE_URL=postgres://[YOUR_USERNAME]:[YOUR_PASS]@localhost:5432/[YOUR_DB_NAME]
 ```

-1. The oriori root directory is for credential using `postgres` database locally.
+1. The oriori project required `postgresql` database to run.
-1. If you did not have postgres installed in your system, please install it.
+1. If you did not have `postgresql` installed in your system, please install it, refer to their homepage for your respective computing system.
-1. Check how your system install and run postgres.

-You will need the following three variables:
-- postgres's username at `YOUR_USERNAME` (usually is postgres)
-- postgres's password at `YOUR_PASS`
-- the oriori database postrgres going to use at `YOUR_DB_NAME`

-Once you have postgres installed, enter by using:
+1. Once you have `postgresql` installed, enter by using:-

 ```
 psql -U
 ```

-At postgres create a database:
+At `postgresql` create a database:-

 ```psql
 CREATE DATABASE oriori;
 ```

+exit `postgresql` by `\q`.

 ## .env at folder oriori/client
 [![Back to top](https://img.shields.io/badge/Back%20to%20top-lightgrey?style=flat-square)](#index)

-- `.env` at `oriori/client`
+`.env` at `oriori/client`

-You will needed to register firebase and create necessary API KEY for this to run, you will be given the following details to fill out the below required fields.
+You will needed to register your project in firebase at [firebase.com](https://firebase.google.com/) and create necessary API KEY for this to run, you will be given the following details to fill out the below required fields.
 A `.env.example` file has already prepared inside `oriori/client` folder:-

 ```
 REACT_APP_API_KEY=